xdobry/rdfglance/Readme.md

      "rust-analyzer.cargo.target": "wasm32-unknown-unknown",

 ## Known Problems

 - Some RDF files can not be read.
 You will see the error messages in the std output.
 It seems that the used oxrdf parser is quite sensitive.
 - For WASM (Web) the loading big rdf files the gui may freeze for a while.
 Multithread processing is not support for WASM
-- The is no limitations to shown size of elements in visual graph.
-If you have more than 10000 Elements the ui may be not very responsible.
+- There is configurable limit of visual nodes in visual graph set to 40.000.
+It depends on your computer and data how hight the limit can be set for acceptable performance.
 - If your computer has no GPU support the application can be quite slow, especially in browser.

-I still hope that the application can be useful for others.
+I hope that the application can be useful for others.
-Maybe I will improve it later if I feel like it again.
-It is really difficult to achieve a good state.
+Please report your feature request as [github issue](https://github.com/xdobry/rdfglance/issues).

 ## Technology